Connect with your elected officials and stay up to date on policies affecting your family and your local, early learning

-Effective and compelling policy requires input from the educators on the front lines!
-Child360 and Early Edge California went directly to Los Angeles-based ECE professionals to learn about workforce trends and challenges to inform our ongoing policy and advocacy work.
+Equitable and effective ECE policy requires input from providers and teachers on the front lines!
+Child360 and Early Edge California went directly to Los Angeles-based ECE professionals to learn about their pandemic experiences and workforce needs to inform our ongoing policy and advocacy work.

 Child360 orchestrates site visits for elected officials to join in on the fun at Child360-supported sites, and see firsthand the impact of quality early learning.
 Visitors are always engulfed by the joy and laughter of the children, and can hardly resist reading “just one more book” during story time.
 ECE directors, teachers, and staff have the opportunity to share their day-to-day life and needs, while elected officials share their priorities for early education.

 Child360 is on the ground working shoulder-to-shoulder with residents, partners, local businesses, and government institutions to build and implement strategies that strengthen the village, and create the support we all want for our children.

 We currently partner with: